 The first solution builders found to overarch bigger rooms is the so-called "false vault".
-In contrast to a real vault in this case stone blocks are put upon each other, the upper one always protruding a little over the former.
-In order to avoid the toppling of the layers heavy stone blocks or earth filling must be put on the opposite side as counter weight.
-Examples for false vault constructions are the trulli in Apulia in Italy or the Tomb of Atreus in Mykene in Greece (see Fig. 1.5).
+In contrast to a real vault, in this case, stone blocks were put upon each other, the upper one always protruding a little over the lower one.
+In order to avoid the toppling of the layers, heavy stone blocks or earth filling had to be put on the opposite side as counter weight.
+Examples of false vault constructions are the trulli in Apulia in Italy or the Tomb of Atreus in Mykene in Greece (see Fig. 1.5).

-In addition to the counter weight the construction is stabilized by the fact that each stone layer forms a closed ring whose stones touch each other and therefore can not fall out.
-Thus within the ring the stones are loaded only by compressive forces so that the whole construction is very stable.
+In addition to the counter weight, the construction is stabilized by the fact that the stones of each layer form a closed ring so that they cannot fall out.
+Thus, within the ring, the stones are loaded only by compressive forces so that the whole construction is very stable.

-A progress in architectural design is the capability to build real arches and vaults allowing lighter and material saving constructions.
-In case of a real arch the stones support each other and rest on strong corner points.
-Figure 1.6 shows a limestone arch over the tunnel between the sacred area and the stadium in Olympia Greece.
-Different from constructing false vault scaffolding is needed for erecting a real vault or an arch.
-The stones of the arch are laid out upon the scaffolding and only when the arch is closed the scaffolding can be demounted.
-In this construction the stones are mainly loaded with compressive forces.
-The Romans were perfectly capable of building arches, as for example long aqueducts like Pont du Grad and bridges in all Europe demonstrate.
+A progression in architectural design is the capability to build real arches and vaults allowing lighter and material-saving constructions.
+In the case of a real arch, the stones support each other and rest on strong corner points.
+Figure 1.6 shows a limestone arch over the tunnel between the sacred area and the stadium in Olympia, Greece.
+Different from constructing a false vault, scaffolding is needed for erecting a real vault or an arch.
+The stones of the arch are laid out upon the scaffolding, and only when the arch is closed can the scaffolding be demounted.
+In this construction, the stones are mainly loaded with compressive forces.
+The

-Fig. 1.6 View of a Roman arch in the district of Olympia Greece
+Fig. 1.5 View of the false vault in the Tomb of Atreus in Mykene, Greece